athulvis/castp-Script/README.md

 ## Citations

-Appreciate your citations if you are using this tool for your research purpose.
+Appreciate your citations if you are using this tool for research purpose.
 Please cite the original CASTpFold paper along with this software.

 **Plain Text format**